 Should You Replace Your Gas Stove With an Electric One?
 Here’s What Chefs and Scientists Say

-Turns out that gas stove might not be all it's cracked up to be. / Javier Zayas Photography, Moment Collection, Getty Images
+That gas stove may not be all it's cracked up to be. | SolStock, E+ Collection, Getty Images

-It’s a debate as timeless as whether a hotdog is a sandwich, or whether pineapple belongs on pizza.
+It’s a debate as timeless as whether a hotdog is a sandwich or whether pineapple belongs on pizza.
 When it comes to cooking in the kitchen, which is truly better: gas or electric stoves?

 Fans of the gas stove claim it heats up faster and offers superior temperature control compared to electric ranges, making it easier to cook multiple dishes at once.
 On the other hand, proponents of the electric stove contend that these appliances are generally safer and easier to maintain than gas ranges.